Dehydroemetine

 Dehydroemetine is a synthetically produced antiprotozoal agent similar to emetine in its anti-amoebic properties and structure (they differ only in a double bond next to the ethyl substituent), but it produces fewer side effects.
 In the United States, it is manufactured by Roche.

 Mechanism

 Its exact mechanism is not known, but in vitro it inhibits translocation.

 Uses

-It was at one-time, but is no longer distributed by the Center for Disease Control on a compassionate use basis as an investigational drug for the treatment of metronidazole-resistant amoebiasis.
+It was at one-time, but is no longer distributed by the Centers for Disease Control on a compassionate use basis as an investigational drug for the treatment of metronidazole-resistant amoebiasis.

 Amoebic infections

 Some examples of the use of dehydroemetine in the treatment of amoebic infections include: